Tadashi-Hikari/Navi/README.md

 # How To Use

-To run it in a build environment, use `lein run` or `lein run -q "ask your question here. be sure to include the quotes"`
+To run it in a build environment, use:
+- `lein run` or
+- `lein run -q "ask your question here. be sure to include the quotes"`

-If it has been built as an uberjar, you can use `java -jar navi.jar` or `java -jar navi.jar -q "ask your question here"`
+If it has been built as an uberjar, you can use:
+- `java -jar navi.jar` or
+- `java -jar navi.jar -q "ask your question here"`

 # History